anlutro/blog/posts/puppet-control-vagrant.md

 ## Configuration files

-We do not need a lot of configuration to make this work. `puppet.conf` can literally be empty except from setting `environment=vagrant`.
+We do not need a lot of configuration to make this work.
+I'll refer to configuration file paths relative to the directory where your Vagrantfile is.

+`puppet/puppet.conf` only needs to contain "environment = vagrant".
 You might want to add various configuration to stay consistent with your production environment, of course.

+`puppet/hiera.yaml` does need to be present, but does not need any actual configuration.
+We need to put "version: 5" in there to prevent Puppet warnings.

+`r10k/r10k.yaml` should contain "cachedir: /var/cache/r10k".

 ## Provisioning